2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 ![BTC204](assets/fr/078.webp)

 When you perform a KYC, you provide a high-quality entry point for blockchain analysis, as you associate your receiving addresses used when withdrawing your bitcoins from an exchange platform with your full, verified identity.
 In theory, this information is known only to the company to which you provided it, but, as we'll see below, the risk of data leakage is real.
-What's more, the mere fact that a company holds this information can be problematic, even if they don't share it.
+Moreover, the mere fact that a company holds this information can be problematic, even if it does not share it.

 So, if you don't take other steps to limit the aggregation of your activities on the blockchain, anyone with knowledge of this KYC entry point can potentially link all your activity on Bitcoin to your identity.
-From that company's point of view, your use of Bitcoin loses all confidentiality.
+From that company's perspective, your use of Bitcoin compromises confidentiality.

 ![BTC204](assets/fr/079.webp)

 To illustrate this with a comparison, it's as if your banker at *Bank X* not only had access to all your transactions with *Bank X*, but could also observe your transactions with *Bank Y* and all your cash transactions.

-Remember from the first part of this course: Bitcoin's confidentiality model, as conceived by Satoshi Nakamoto, is based on the separation between the user's identity and their key pairs.
+Remember from the first part of this course: Bitcoin's confidentiality model, as conceived by Satoshi Nakamoto, is based on the separation between the user's identity and their public and private key pairs.
 Although this layer of confidentiality is no longer sufficient today, it is still prudent to limit its degradation as much as possible.

 ### Exposure to state surveillance

 The second major problem with KYC is that it reveals to the state that you have owned Bitcoin at some point in time.
-When you buy bitcoins via a regulated actor, it becomes possible for the state to know about this possession.
+When you buy bitcoins through a regulated entity, it becomes possible for the state to be aware of this possession.
 At the moment, this may seem trivial, but it's important to remember that your country's political and economic future is not in your hands.

 Firstly, the state can quickly adopt an authoritarian stance.
-History is full of examples where policies have changed abruptly.
+History is full of examples of policies that have undergone abrupt changes.
 Today, in Europe, Bitcoiners can write articles about Bitcoin, take part in conferences, and manage their wallets in self-custody.
 But who can say what tomorrow holds?
 If Bitcoin suddenly becomes public enemy number one, being associated with it in government files could prove problematic.

 Then, in the face of severe economic crises, the state might consider seizing bitcoins held by citizens.
 Perhaps tomorrow, bitcoiners will be perceived as crisis profiteers and will be taxed excessively for their capital gains, especially in light of fiat currency devaluation.